CGI-FR/PIMO/README.md

       constant: "Bill"
 ```

-This exemple will mask the `name` field of the input jsonlines with the value of the `constant` field.
+This example will mask the `name` field of the input jsonlines with the value of the `constant` field.

 [Return to list of masks](#possible-masks)